datacarpentry/datacarpentry.github.io/_posts/2015-11-30-associate-director-posting.md

 Mainly though, we're looking for someone who is passionate about education and training and its ability to empower researchers to conduct data-driven research.
 We expect applicants to come from a wide range of backgrounds and disciplines and encourage all applications.
 If you have any questions about the posting, please don't hesitate to contact us at [jobs@datacarpentry.org](mailto:jobs@datacarpentry.org).
 We will begin reviewing applications **December 18, 2015** and the posting will remain open until filled.

+**Update: We are no longer accepting applications for this position**

 For full details and application information, please see the posting:
  [http://www.datacarpentry.org/jobs/](http://www.datacarpentry.org/jobs/)